-Day 55 of Year Long Roadtrip Following Scenic Byways in the USA
+Day 55 of a Year Long Road Trip Along America’s Scenic Byways

 How about waking up to this sunrise every day?
-At least I got to wake up to it for a day.
-Not only did I see a beautiful sunrise, but also homemade cranberry scones, compliments of Katherine!
-What a cook.
+At least I got to for a day.
+Not only did I see a beautiful sunrise, but also I enjoyed homemade cranberry scones for breakfast!
+Katherine is quite the cook.
 Just watching her, I learned a few tricks to try a year from now when I have an oven again.
+It was a lovely start to the day that has me riding a horse and the exploring the Maryland panhandle.

-After a warm pastry and hot cup of coffee, we rode horses around the surrounding property.
+After a warm pastry and hot cup of coffee, we headed to the barn.
 I mounted Lucca, Katherine’s eight year old show hunter while Katherine and Barb, the barn owner, rode fox hunters.
 We squeezed between pine trees, trotted along the fence line, and cantered across the field next to the Shenandoah River.
 The horses were feeling their oats in the cold weather which made for a few feisty moments.
 Fortunately, I remained in the saddle!

 Washington Monument State Park

-After I enjoy a heated house, good company, a home cooked meal, and a little football while sprawled on the couch, it is hard to return to life on the road.
-The dogs and I ventured toward the Maryland panhandle.
-We made our first stop in the Maryland Panhandle was at the Washington Monument State Park.
+After enjoying a heated house, good company, a home cooked meal, and a little football while sprawled on the couch, it was hard to return to VANilla.
+That said, it was time for me and the dogs to head northeast toward the Maryland panhandle.
+We made our first stop at the Washington Monument State Park.
 While the Washington Monument in this state park certainly doesn’t mimic the likes of the one in Washington D.C., it does hold the distinction of being the first memorial ever built to honor the nation’s first president.

 Virtually every villager in Boonesboro participated in building the monument during a July 4th celebration in 1827, 51 years after the signing of the Declaration of Independence.
 The 34 foot tower, once used as a signal station for the Union Army during the Civil War, offers spectacular views of the surrounding valleys.
-Today it served as an afternoon resting spot for a few birders watching eagles and hawks that glided overhead.
+Today it served as an afternoon resting spot for a few birders watching birds of prey gliding overhead.

 Antietam National Battlefield

-After our visit to the Washington Monument (of Maryland), we stopped at Antietam National Battlefield.
-How extraordinary…a must see site in the Maryland panhandle!
-This site consists of countless acres of fields, historic farmsteads, hiking trails through the battlefields and monuments honoring fallen Civil War soldiers.
+From the Washington Monument (of Maryland), we continued east through the Maryland panhandle to Antietam National Battlefield.
+How extraordinary!!
+This site consists of numerous acres of fields, historic farmsteads, hiking trails through the battlefields, and monuments honoring fallen Civil War soldiers.
 The monuments mostly honor the Union States as the Confederate States were so battered that it was difficult to raise the money to pay for such tributes.

 The fences and stone walls have been reconstructed to portray the battlefield site.
 In addition, canons have been placed where artillery was used to defend each side’s lines.
-The barrels of the canons were from the Civil War while the bases were added.
-Six canon barrels submerged upside down in concrete have been placed where generals died during the bloodiest one-day battle in American History.
+The barrels of the canons were from the Civil War, though the bases were added.
+Six canon barrels submerged upside down in concrete were placed where generals died during the bloodiest one-day battle in American History.

 Of nearly 100,000 soldiers engaged in battle, around 23,000 were killed, wounded, or missing on September 17, 1862.
-Hearing of the shortage of medical supplies reported in the news, Clara Barton, who later founded the American Red Cross, provided bandages and food on a neutral basis to the fallen soldiers.
+One citizen, Clara Barton, heard of carnage and shortage of medical supplies on the news.
+She provided bandages and food on a neutral basis to the fallen soldiers.
+Clara Barton later went on to found the American Red Cross.

 Other Articles About Maryland You May Like